 Derek Sarjeant and Hazel King sang Lord Franklin in 1978 on their album English & Scottish Folksongs and Ballads.

 Martyn Wyndham-Read sang Lord Franklin in 1978 on his album Ballad Singer.

 Nic Jones sang Lord Franklin live in Italy in 1981.
-This recording was included in his CD In Search of Nic Jones.
+This recording was included in 1998 on his CD In Search of Nic Jones.
+He noted: